Collections & Resources

 Dan McDonald was primarily known as a puffer enthusiast who won the respect of captains and crews of the puffer fraternity for his enthusiasm for and knowledge of a craft which he made a lifelong study and captured in photographs.
 However, he also photographed other types of vessels and places around Scotland and built up a significant collection of images in his lifetime.

-More information about the collection, how it was processed, what it contains, as well as a selection of images can be found on our blog.
+William Lind bought Dan’s negative collection in 1996 and it now resides in the Trust’s offices.
+An online catalogue for the collection is available from TNA Discovery and also as an excel spreadsheet Dan McDonald Catalogue.
+More information about the collection, how it was processed, what it contains, as well as a selection of images can be found on our Blog at the Ballast.

 The collection dates from circa 1890 to the 1960’s, and lists the name of the ship, type, who the builder was, alongside the year constructed, yard number and what specification sheets are present for the ship.
 Our total collection numbers just under 1000 ships, and can be searched via the link below.